freshuno/Video-Object-Segmentation/README.md

 python test_mask_rcnn.py
 ```

-Results will be saved in:
+For example results will be saved in:
 ```
 results/mask_rcnn/film1/
 ```